sourcegraph/cody/TESTING.md

 - [ ] Open the Autocomplete Trace View (cmd+shift+p “trace view”)
 - [ ] In another editor tab, trigger an autocomplete request.
 - [ ] Expect the number of shown/accepted completions to update accordingly.

+## Deep Cody UI Test Plan

+### Prerequisites

+- VS Code with Cody extension installed
+- Access to a Sourcegraph instance with Deep Cody model enabled
+- Valid authentication credentials
+- Workspace with at least one repository

+## 1. Model Selection and Availability

+#### Test Cases

+1.1.
+Verify Deep Cody model appears in model selector

+- Navigate to chat view
+- Click model selector dropdown
+- Verify "Deep Cody" model is available
+- Expected: Model should be visible if user has access

+### 2. Chat Interface

+Everything should work the same as other models, but with the Deep Cody model selected, additional context will be fetched when the Deep Cody agent requires it.

+#### Test Cases

+2.1.
+Basic Chat Functionality

+- Start new chat with "Deep Cody" model selected
+- Ask Deep Cody a question about your codebase without at mention any context: "does this codebase have GitHub Actions configured?"
+- Expected: Codebase context will be fetched before the LLM responds

+  2.2.
+Context Display

+- Send a message that triggers context retrieval
+- Expected: Retrieved context should be visible in UI
+- Verify context items are properly categorized and displayed

+### 3. Terminal Integration

+Verify the Sourcegraph instance to have the `deep-cody-shell-context` feature flag enabled for your account.

+#### Test Cases

+3.1.
+Terminal Command Configuration

+- Navigate to your VS Code User Settings
+- Test your user setting `cody.agentic.context.shell` configuration with:

+  - `"allow": "*"`
+  - `"allow": ["git", "gh", ls]`
+  - `"allow": []` (disabled)

+- Ask Deep Cody a question that requires terminal context: "how many files are there in the root of this codebase?"
+- Expected:

+  - If `deep-cody-shell-context` feature flag is enabled, your `cody.agentic.context.shell` configuration should be applied correctly
+  - If `deep-cody-shell-context` feature flag is NOT enabled, the terminal context should not be included as part of the response